Wednesday, September 28, 2011

 #6: If the man next to you is resting his elbow on your hip, this is not necessary or accidental.
 There is plenty of space, so scoot!

 We caught a ride up to his village, Deir Jareer.
 One of his friends kept talking about the car lights on the hill opposite the village, and Ahmad told me the settlers might still be there burning olive trees.
 I kept joking about going over there and seeing if there was anything we could do, and he laughed, but I wasn’t really joking.
 I kept thinking about it.
 We got to their house and hung out with his twin Khalid, who looks just like his dad, and Hamude, who just started 12th grade.
 We ate Ouzi, a dish with rice, chicken, nuts, peas and carrots, then watched the news, flipping between Al Jazeera English and Al Jazeera Arabic.
-The Prime Minister of England was talking about democracy in the Arab world, and how Palestinians deserve a state, but he STRESSED the need for direct negotiations.
-So no, they don’t deserve anything but what Israel feels generous enough to give back.
+The Prime Minister of England was talking about democracy in the Arab world, and how Palestinians deserve a state, but he stressed the need for direct negotiations.
+So they deserve what Israel feels generous enough to give back.
 We watched Disturbia instead.

 Hamude showed me the pictures his friend posted on Facebook of the hill that was burned that day.
 I didn’t know that Deir Jareer had problems with the settlers, it seemed like such a quiet village, basically a suburb, just 20 minutes outside the city.